tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/python.md

 For some users, Python was not added to the path.
 To quickly do this, please open a terminal window, paste ```echo '$HOME/anaconda3/bin:$PATH' >> ~/.bashrc``` and press `Return`.
 {{% /warning %}}

-## Verifying that the installation was successful
+## Verifying the installation

-To verify that the correct version of Python has been installed and was made available in your PATH settings, close your terminal and open a **new** terminal interface and enter:
+To verify that the installation was succesful and the correct version of Python has been installed and was made available in your PATH settings, close your terminal and open a **new** terminal interface and enter:

 {{% codeblock %}}
 ```bash